pl1006321/cs-fair-robot/README.md

 on raspberry pi:

+` cd RaspPiFiles && python3 main.py `

+then:
+- wait a few seconds to ensure api is up & running
+- check if the api url matches the ones defined at the beginning of Automation.py and GUI.py
+- check console log to see if video frames are successfully being posted to API

+then, on pc:

 ` cd ComputerFiles && python3 main.py `

-<ins>wait a few seconds to ensure api is up & running, as well as that video frames are being posted to api<ins>

-then, on pc:

-` cd RaspPiFiless && python3 main.py `